 Students must complete DSP no later than the day before their registered orientation date.
 In order for students to choose the right English course at orientation, they must complete DSP first.

 Therefore, students may come to the English Tutoring Center the day before orientation, finish DSP, then attend orientation the next day.

 Students who have not completed DSP will not be allowed to add any classes at orientation.

-If you test on the EPT in May, you may not be able to sign up for an early orientation!
+If you take the EPT on May 3rd, you may not be able to sign up for an early orientation!

 Test early, and then you will know if you need to DSP, and give yourself time to do so.

 For additional questions refer to the English Tutoring Center webpage: